 Living in the here and now is a lot easier when things are going well.
-But, as journalist Clementine van Wijngaarden finds, it is during the rough times that mindful can be most beneficial.
+But, as journalist Clementine van Wijngaarden finds, it is during the rough times that mindfulness can be most beneficial.
 In issue 18 she writes about her five insights.
 Here, we share one.

 Stop wanting things to be different from what they actually are